eniocarboni/SetTimestampByEximOrFilename/README.md

-# SetTimestampByEximOrFilename
+# SetTimestampByExifOrFilename

 [![GPL License](https://img.shields.io/badge/license-GPL-blue.svg)](https://www.gnu.org/licenses/) [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/EnioCarboni)

-**SetTimestampByEximOrFilename** is useful for fixing the creation or modification date of an image or video file.
+**SetTimestampByExifOrFilename** is useful for fixing the creation or modification date of an image or video file.

 Let's think about when you copy images from one disk to another, without the appropriate precautions on the original date of the images, or when you recover from a backup or when you restore the WhatsApp archive in a new mobile phone.